When Things Go Wrong: Biosecurity

 Because of our close working relationship with The Department of Agriculture, Water and the Environment, coupled with our long history of importing new and used large heavy equipment, Kenter were able to settle that the Cargo had undergone appropriate levels of treatment, and have it approved.

-The items with intricate working parts had also been immediately shrink wrapped, giving additional protection to the cargo from any infestation during transit and Australian Quarantine worked with Kenter to inspect the cargo on the wharf as soon as it was discharged.
+The items with intricate working parts had also been immediately shrink wrapped, giving additional protection to the cargo from any infestation during transit.
+Australian Quarantine worked with Kenter to inspect the cargo on the wharf as soon as it was discharged.
 The cargo was then promptly released and was allowed to make its way to the Gold Fields region in Western Australia, ensuring a timely delivery for the project and the client.
+This goes beyond the regular service offered by a customs and quarantine brokerage in Australia.

 Biosecurity does not need to be a minefield and a source of stress for importers.
 Ensuring you have an experienced and knowledgeable logistics team working with you makes the process easier and decreases the potential of time and budget blow outs.
 Please contact us for a chat with our Sales Manager if you think you could use a hand with your next import.